juhasev/sample-ninja-help/edit-project-links-entry-link.md

 ## Survey entry redirects

 The survey entry redirects define where panelists are sent after they respond to invitations.
-This is typically a survey platform, but it can also be any other system.
+This is typically a survey platform, but can be any other system.
 Additionally, you can send in panelist ID, and data variable data and enable URL security via hashing.

 > The default redirect for new projects points to **Sample Ninja - Test Survey** that can be used instead of an actual survey for testing purposes.
 When using the test survey, you can manually select the desired outcome, i.e., COMPLETED, QUALITY, QUOTA, etc...

 ### Settings

 - Base URL: Enter the base URL for the survey platform you intend to use.
 - Panelist ID param name: Enter the parameter name you want to use, passing **Panelist ID** to the survey platform.
-(This parameter is automatically inserted)
+(This parameter is automatically inserted.)
 - Use random panelist ID to test: Select yes if your survey platform requires using unique panelist IDs when testing.
 - Hash algorithm: Select which hashing algorithm is used to tamper-proof redirects.
 - Hash secret: Secret used to compute the hash verification code.
 This must match the target platform's shared secret.
-- Passcode param name: This option is only visible for **Re-contact** projects and is used to pass in an uploaded passcode automatically.
+- Passcode param name: This option is only visible for **Re-contact** projects and is used to automatically pass in an uploaded passcode.

 ## Templates
 Templates allow you to pre-define survey entry and exit redirects URL, hashing, and parameter names for the most common survey platforms that you send sample to.
 This can be a real-time save when you send to a specific target platform regularly.
 Templates allow you to define everything needed for the target platform, including the hash URL of the target platform, hashing algorithm, hashing secret, and parameter names.